Schaefer's theorem for graphs

 \begin{theorem} Let $\Gamma$ be a reduct of $G$.
 Then one of the following cases applies. \begin{enumerate} \item $\Gamma$ has a constant endomorphism. \item $\Gamma$ has the endomorphism $e_E$. \item $\Gamma$ has the endomorphism $e_N$. \item The endomorphisms of $\Gamma$ are generated by $\Aut(\Gamma)$. \end{enumerate} \end{theorem}

-It has been shown in~\cite{RandomReducts} that there exist precisely five closed permutation groups that contain $\Aut(G)$; by the theorem of Ryll-Nardzewski (confer the discussion in Section~\ref{sect:toolsua}), these groups correspond precisely to the automorphism groups of reducts of $G$.
-Thus, the last case of Theorem~\ref{thm:endos} splits into five sub-cases, one for each group of the form $\Aut(\Gamma)$, and knowledge about these groups will be important for our complexity classification.
+The second result we use, from~\cite{RandomReducts}, states that there exist precisely five permutation groups on $V$ that contain $\Aut(G)$ and which are closed in the sense that they contain all permutations which they interpolate.
+By the theorem of Ryll-Nardzewski (confer also the discussion in Section~\ref{sect:toolsua}), these groups correspond precisely to the automorphism groups of reducts of $G$.
+Thus, the last case of Theorem~\ref{thm:endos} splits into five subcases, one for each group of the form $\Aut(\Gamma)$.
 We will next cite the theorem that lists them.

-For any finite subset $S$ of $V$, if we flip edges and non-edges between $S$ and $V \setminus S$ in $G$, then the resulting graph is isomorphic to $G$ (it is straightforward to verify the extension property).
-Let $i_S$ be such an isomorphism for each non-empty finite $S$.
-Any two such functions generate one another.
-We also write \sw\ for $i_{\{0\}}$, where $0 \in V$ is any fixed element of $V$.